GroundSix/asink/README.md

 #### Authentication

-For remote access there are two ways you can connets.
+For remote access there are two ways you can connect.
 Either with a password of with a key.

 ```json